 Our core programs use painting, dance, drama, writing, music, sculpture, photography and other creative outlets to help children express themselves and gain confidence and self-esteem.
 Working with trained volunteers and professional facilitators, Free Arts programs allow young people to gain self-confidence and strengthen their relationships with their peers, parents, guardians and mentors.

 Since 1998, founding Director Liz Hopfan has taken the nonprofit from a budget of $100,000 to over $1,400,000.
 Free Arts NYC volunteers have now served over 24,000 children and families.

-For more information about Free Arts NYC or if you would like to become a member, volunteer or donate directly, visit Free Arts NYC.
+For more information about Free Arts NYC or if you would like to become a member, volunteer or donate directly or to learn more about their Annual Benefit in April, visit Free Arts NYC.

 Arts to Grow (ATG) is a 501(c) (3) nonprofit organization that partners with NYC/NJ public schools and community organizations to provide music, visual arts, theater, dance and literary programs to underserved urban youth ages 5-22.

 Since launched in 2005, Arts to Grow innovative model helps change children’s lives by utilizing the arts as a means to help children discover their personal, intrinsic motivation.
 Through highly tailored programs, each child experiences a life-changing journey that inspires them to love to learn, to recognize their value in their community, and to gain self confidence and skills necessary to become future leaders.